-There is more to being human than travelling around the world sampling its many delights and recent reading has taken me deeper into subjects like philosophy.
-Though a scientist by training, the humanities retain their appeal and various life events have made me explore them more than otherwise might have been the case.
-That is now the main thrust of what you find here along with other things that have a use in navigating life’s journey.
+There is more to being human than travelling around the world sampling its many delights, and recent reading has taken me deeper into subjects like philosophy.
+Though I am a scientist by training, the humanities continue to appeal to me, and various life events have led me to explore them more than otherwise might have been the case.
+That is now the main thrust of what you find here, along with other things that have a use in navigating life’s journey.

 Part of the reason for creating photos in the first place is to show them to others and we all like to enjoy good ones too.
 With that in mind, it should come as no surprise that the web is full of online galleries of various shapes and sizes.
 The range extends from collections of holiday snaps through to fine art specimens that command a price if you fancy the notion of owning a print.

 Though they are commonplace these days, there is a certain knack for creating a good online gallery that wasn't immediately apparent from what I uncovered using Altavista over a decade ago.
 Having good quality photos to display is the keystone of the endeavour and what came up in any search were flat grey weather snaps taken on vacations.
 A quick look through my then small collection revealed that I had much than that to show the world and so the idea of having my own online gallery was born.

 The gallery has never stayed still even if there are photos from next to fifteen years ago in there to this very day.
 Some pictures stand the test of time while others don't so I am drawn to revisit old hunting grounds to try again.
 At the time of writing, I have a little Cheshire landmarks project in progress that is propelling me along Cheshire country roads in search of more pleasing photo opportunities and having another pop at ones already studied.
 For me, digital capture nearly has usurped film as my medium of choice.
 Advances in photo processing technology have helped too and I am left to wonder if scanner technology has been made redundant by digital SLR's.